A Way Abroad Logo

 write for us!

-The Czech Republic has been called the heart of Europe and I have found it well deserving of this title.
+The Czech Republic, or Czechia, has been called the heart of Europe and I have found it well deserving of this title.
 Not only because of its geographical location but also based on its rich history, breathtaking views, and plenty of fun things to do in the capital.

 • TEFL Certificate or CELTA (can be obtained in CR, check below)